warang580/datamix/README.md

 ### `only(data, paths, withMissing = true)`

 Get a subset of data using paths.
-Paths should be `{newpath: oldpath, ...}`.
+Paths can be arrays ['path', ...] or objects like `{newpath: oldpath, ...}`.

 ```js
 only({x:1, y:2}, ['x']) // =>  {x: 1}